ALIVEisHERE001/ALIVE-Datastoryteller/README.md

     ## 🧠 Design Notes

-    This project was conceived with biologically-inspired cognition in mind and tailored specifically for "ALIVE-Datastoryteller" in the "data_storyteller" domain, implemented in Python.
+    This project was conceived with clean architecture patterns in mind and tailored specifically for "ALIVE-Datastoryteller" in the "ai_consciousness" domain, implemented in Python.

     ## 📐 Architecture Sketch